-“Oh look,” said Mate Bob, who was one of the crew.
+“Oh look,” said Slappy, who was one of the crew.
 “Pirate Pete is sleeping.”

-“What’s he doing at the wheel anyway?” asked Mate Steve, another crew member.
-“I thought that Pirate Hank was to manning the wheel today.”
+“What’s he doing at the wheel anyway?” asked Steve, another crew member.
+“I thought that Rusty was to manning the wheel today.”

 “Very odd,” Steve agreed.

-“Well enough of this chit-chat,” said Bob.
+“Well enough of this chit-chat,” said Slappy.
 “We’ve got to get this deck cleaned up for the party we are having tonight.”

 “Yes, I suppose we’d better get our work done,” said Steve.

 Slappy took a mop and a pail and started scrubbing the deck.
 Steve went around the deck picking up items and putting them where they belonged.
 He noticed Pirate Pete’s treasure chest sitting right out in the open.

 “I’d better put this away,” said Steve, to himself.
 “I don’t think that Pirate Pete would want his treasure chest sitting out like this.”